alexeilebedev/openacr/txt/tut3.md

 * `algo_lib::_db.clock`: Current value of the clock.
 Updated on every scheduling cycle from CPU time source (get_cycles())
 * `algo_lib::_db.limit`: When `clock` reaches `limit`, the loop exits.
-This makes it possible to run `MainLoop` for short amounts of time if necessary.
+This makes it possible to run `MainLoop` for short amounts of time if necessary by adjusting `limit`.
 By default, limit is set to the max possible u64 value.
 * `algo_lib::_db.next_loop`: At the top of each each main loop cycle, this variable is set to limit.
 Then, some number of `Steps` are performed, one per namespace.
-Each namespace's step call zero or more of its `fsteps` (field-level steps), which are just functions.
+Each namespace's step calls zero or more of its `fsteps` (field-level steps), which are just functions.
 Each `fstep` is allowed to revise `next_loop` to the value when this step needs to be revisited.
 Thus, we compute the soonest time we are going to next need some CPU time.
 At the bottom of the loop, inside `algo_lib::Step`, we have